2274 Appeal Brief [R-07.2015]

 IV.
 FAILURE TO TIMELY FILE APPEAL BRIEF

 Failure to file the brief and/or the appeal brief fee within the permissible time will result in dismissal of the appeal.
-Form PTOL-468 is used to notify the patent owner that the appeal is dismissed.
+Form PTOL-468 may be used to notify the patent owner that the appeal is dismissed.
 The reexamination prosecution is then terminated, and a Notice of Intent to Issue Ex Parte Reexamination Certificate (NIRC) (see MPEP § 2287) will subsequently be issued indicating the status of the claims at the time of appeal.

 V. REQUIREMENTS FOR THE APPEAL BRIEF